| |

 For your next round, both colors will be back at the starting point; work the round normally, and then on the round after, repeat steps a-d above.

+You might like to wrap the main color and contrast color around each other as they pass by, so there are no holes later on.
 This is a technique which I think I learned from a Priscilla Gibson-Roberts book.
 Unfortunately, I don't remember which one right now... but buy her books!
 They're great and she has lots of wonderful information to teach.
 And if you can get a back issue of the Fall, 2000 "Interweave Knits", which features her great article on socks, be sure to snap it up!

 As far as the heels, the stripes are explained in Priscilla Gibson-Roberts' "Simple Socks: Plain & Fancy" on page 63.
 Two rows are knit in each color; therefore all color changes occur at the same side of the heel.
 When starting a new color, do the yarnover (used in PG-R's short-row technique) in the new color, twist the new and old colors, and continue knitting across in the new color.